 Information about your use of our Website - we collect standard internet log information and details of visitor behaviour patterns.

 We use this information to record visitor numbers, their use of different areas of the Website and any useful features or links.
 We do not use this information in any way that would identify you personally.

-We use a third party, Google Analytics, to collect this information but is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
+We use third parties such as Google Analytics, to collect this information but is only processed in a way which does not identify anyone personally.
+We do not make, and do not allow any third party to make, any attempt to find out the identities of those visiting our website.

 Information about your computer; this includes your IP address, operating system and browser type.